 You could replace the fresh spinach for frozen spinach if you would prefer, but I really recommend you at least try the recipe with fresh spinach.
 In my opinion, it really makes a difference!

-If you love spinach dip, I would bet you would love this creamed spinach recipe as well!
+If you love spinach dip, I would bet you would love this creamed spinach recipe and these cheesy spinach and bacon dip bites as well!

 How to Make Hot Spinach Dip